Feeling Unappreciated? This Is What You Should Do

 Get clear on what you need and why:

-Wanting appreciation isn’t a judgment call, nor is it a negative slam about your personality, but it’s a good idea to look at your reasons for wanting it.
+Wanting appreciation isn’t a judgment call, nor is it a negative slam about your personality.
+But, to understand what to do when you feel unappreciated, it’s a good idea to look at your reasons for wanting it.
 Writer, musician Adam Cole says, “You want to be careful not to confuse a desire for appreciation with other motives for doing something.
 Keep your motivations separate and understand them all.”

 Ask for what you need:

-If it’s appropriate for the situation, be honest about what you need.
-“The best way to get more appreciation when you feel you have none is to directly tell those who you feel underappreciated by that you feel that way,” says Stacy Caprio.
+If it’s appropriate for the situation, what to do when you feel unappreciated is, to be honest about what you need.
+“The best way to get more appreciation when you feel you have none is to directly tell those who you’re feeling unappreciated by that you feel that way,” says Stacy Caprio.
 “If they never know, then they will never have the chance to fix it.
 Getting it out in the open is the first step to resolving the issue.”

 Look at the situation from another perspective: